Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 A 64-year-old Lodi-based advertising and marketing consultant, Tami Nobriga is running her second consecutive race for AD-9.
 In 2024 she advanced from the March primary as an American Independent and faced Flora in the November general, taking 55,169 votes — 29.9 percent of the total — without a Democrat on the ballot.
 This cycle she has switched to a Republican registration and is one of four Republicans in the field.

-Her platform is built on what she describes as conservative Christian convictions: legislation imposing life-without-parole sentences for child traffickers, armed security in schools, banning pharmaceutical advertising on radio and television, opposing vaccine mandates, and reversing California's elder parole law.
-She has been explicit that she will not accept donations from "Big Pharma or special interests" and frames climate change as a hoax.
-She has not reported fundraising at levels meeting standard news coverage thresholds and has no major institutional endorsements in the 2026 race.
+Per coverage in the Lodi News-Sentinel and The Stockton Record, her platform is built on what she describes as conservative Christian convictions: legislation imposing life-without-parole sentences for child traffickers, armed security in schools, banning pharmaceutical advertising on radio and television, opposing vaccine mandates, and reversing California's elder parole law.
+The Stockton Record reports she has been explicit that she will not accept donations from "Big Pharma or special interests."
+The Sacramento Bee reports she has not reported fundraising at levels meeting standard news coverage thresholds and has no major institutional endorsements documented in the 2026 race.

-Her base of support rests on personal recognition from the 2024 race and her own social-media outreach rather than party infrastructure.
-With three other Republicans now on the ballot — including the incumbent and the candidate the local GOP central committees have rallied around — her structural path to a top-two finish is narrower than it was two years ago.
+Her base of support, based on the news coverage available to us, appears to rest on personal recognition from the 2024 race and her own social-media outreach rather than party infrastructure.
+With three other Republicans now on the ballot — including the incumbent and the candidate the local GOP central committees have rallied around — her structural path to a top-two finish appears narrower than it was two years ago.

 Jim Shoemaker (R) — Clements

 A 63-year-old Clements-based contractor, Jim Shoemaker has lived in the immediate Lodi area for 34 years.
-After his father's death when he was 10, he moved to South Dakota as a teenager to work on his uncle's farm, where he learned grain harvesting and ran custom-harvest operations from Texas to Canada.
+According to the Lodi News-Sentinel, after his father's death when he was 10, he moved to South Dakota as a teenager to work on his uncle's farm, where he learned grain harvesting and ran custom-harvest operations from Texas to Canada.
 He returned to California, drove truck as a Teamster, started his own trucking company, and has since worked in agriculture, construction, life insurance, and real estate.
-He led the California Republican Assembly — the state's oldest Republican volunteer organization — for more than 20 years.
+The News-Sentinel reports he led the California Republican Assembly — the state's oldest Republican volunteer organization — for more than 20 years.

-His coalition is the most institutional of any challenger in the field.
-The Stanislaus, San Joaquin, and Amador county Republican central committees have all formally endorsed him over the incumbent.
+His coalition appears to be the most institutional of any challenger in the field.
+Per Sacramento Bee reporting, the Stanislaus, San Joaquin, and Amador county Republican central committees have all formally endorsed him over the incumbent.
 Rep. Tom McClintock, who recently received the California GOP's endorsement for CD-5, has also endorsed him.
 Lodi City Councilman Cameron Bregman is named in Shoemaker's own candidate questionnaire as a supporter, though Bregman has not made a public statement explaining his rationale.
-Shoemaker's largest single reported donor is Robert Beadles, a Reno-based investor whose $11,800 contribution dwarfs his other receipts; Beadles has been the subject of investigative reporting by The Nevada Independent, KUNR Public Radio, and APM Reports documenting his promotion of election-fraud conspiracy theories and his citation of antisemitic propaganda.
+Per Sacramento Bee coverage, Shoemaker's largest single reported donor is Robert Beadles, a Reno-based investor whose $11,800 contribution dwarfs his other publicly reported receipts; Beadles has been the subject of investigative reporting by The Nevada Independent, KUNR Public Radio, and APM Reports documenting his promotion of election-fraud conspiracy theories and his citation of antisemitic propaganda.

-His platform centers on water reliability under the Sustainable Groundwater Management Act, infrastructure investment, protecting the wine and agriculture economy, public safety, and cost-of-living relief.
+His platform, per his Lodi News-Sentinel candidate questionnaire, centers on accelerating water-storage and infrastructure projects, increasing support for law enforcement, opposing tax and fee increases, protecting the wine and agriculture economy, and reducing what he describes as Sacramento overreach into local matters.
 He frames his candidacy as a rejection of career politics and emphasizes his decades of contracting experience over Sacramento credentials.

 Matthew Adams (D) — Woodbridge

 Matthew Adams is a Woodbridge-based teacher and community organizer making his first run for elected office.
-A Lodi High School alumnus, he earned a bachelor's degree in government from California State University, Sacramento, in 2017.
+According to the Lodi News-Sentinel, he is a Lodi High School alumnus who earned a bachelor's degree in government from California State University, Sacramento.
 He served as an intern under former Assemblyman Jim Cooper, who held the predecessor seat to AD-9 from 2014 to 2022 and now serves as Sacramento County Sheriff.
-Adams has taught middle and high school students in mathematics, science, and social studies; worked as a regional field organizer for Equality California, leading voter-registration and canvassing campaigns across the Central Valley; and served as a volunteer-services coordinator for Habitat for Humanity of Greater Sacramento.
+Per the News-Sentinel, Adams has taught middle and high school students in mathematics, science, and social studies; worked as a regional field organizer for Equality California, leading voter-registration and canvassing campaigns across the Central Valley; and served as a volunteer-services coordinator for Habitat for Humanity of Greater Sacramento.
 He is also a longtime performer with ComedySportz Sacramento.

-Adams is the only Democrat in the field running an active campaign and the only candidate to sign the Money Out of Politics pledge, refusing corporate PAC contributions.
+Per Sacramento Bee coverage, Adams is the only Democrat in the field running an active campaign and the only candidate to publicly commit to refusing corporate PAC contributions, a position he describes as "putting the community at the center of democracy, not corporate interests."
 The California Democratic Party formally endorsed him at its January 2026 pre-endorsing conference, where he received 36 of 39 votes — 92.31 percent — and was placed on the consent calendar for ratification at the February state convention.
 He has also received support from the Greater Lodi Area Democrats, including a $2,000 contribution.
-His campaign has reported approximately $21,500 in early fundraising activity, much of it from a $10,000 self-loan and small-dollar donors across Northern California.
+According to The Sacramento Bee, his campaign started 2026 with about $9,500 in the bank, received a $10,000 candidate self-loan, and reported small-dollar donations from Northern California residents.

 The three candidates from elsewhere